Reflections From A Jew At A Mock-Jewish Restaurant

 In that light, how could I ever hope to have a blanket understanding of any group's lived experience?
 The answer is, I can't.
 I can't know what a stranger, or my mother, experiences.
 But perhaps what matters more is that I believe that her interpretation of events is true and valid.
 And she believes mine is, too.

-Alex Schmidt has published work in outlets including NPR, The Columbia Journalism Review and The Los Angeles Times.
-She now works as a software product strategist in New York, but is a loyal Angeleno at heart.
+Alex Schmidt has published work in outlets including NPR, the Columbia Journalism Review and The Los Angeles Times.
+She now works as a software product strategist in New York but is a loyal Angeleno at heart.